SISAP 2026 Indexing Challenge: Task description and participation details

 Registration and Participation

-2. During the development phase, participants will have access to gold standards for all tasks.
+2. During the development phase, participants had access to gold standards for all tasks.

-4. Participants' repositories will be cloned and tested at the time of the challenge.
-Results will be shared with the authors for verification and potential fixes before the final rankings are published.
-The short paper that is to be submitted following an entry will be submitted before the final rankings are published and should thus focus on a self-evaluation of the proposed system.
+4. TIRA submissions were tested at the time of the challenge.
+Results were shared with the authors for verification and potential fixes before the final leaderboard was published.
+The short paper submitted with an entry therefore focused on a self-evaluation of the proposed system.

-5. The private workloads that are used in the evaluation are shared publicly after the evaluation has been carried out.
+5. The private workloads that were used in the evaluation are shared publicly after the evaluation has been carried out.

-6. One person can only be part of a single team.
+6. One person could only be part of a single team.

 Paper Submissions